thijssmudde/stopwatch_RN/README.md

 Design based on: https://dribbble.com/shots/3121092-Stopwatch/attachments/659902

-Todo:
-- Set image bottom

-Questions:
-- How to make the statusbar light-content

 Done:
 1. Pressing the START button starts the timer.
 The elapsed time in minutes and seconds is displayed at the top.
 2. When the stopwatch measure the time, display STOP and LAP buttons.